Advertisement

 Notice: 60 Days

-The top of our notice ISA charts remains unchanged this week as Harpenden BS continues to pay the leading rate on ISAs with a notice period of up to 30 days.
-Its Online 14 Days' Notice ISA Account (Issue 1) offers 4.24% AER yearly on a minimum deposit of £1,000.
-While further deposits are allowed without restriction, savers need to wait 14 days before receiving any money they withdraw (and withdrawals must be made via a nominated account).
-As the name suggests, this ISA is only available online.
+Once again, Harpenden BS offers the leading rate on notice ISAs with a notice period of up to 30 days.
+Its Online 14 Days' Notice ISA Account (Issue 1), which is only available online, pays 3.79% AER yearly on a minimum opening deposit of £1,000.
+Savers can add to and withdraw from this ISA without restriction (via a nominated account) but should bear in mind that they will need to wait 14 days before receiving any money they withdraw.

 Bear in mind that the leading easy access cash ISAs continue to pay higher rates of interest than these top notice ISAs.